djplaner/memex/docs/sense/CASA/design-of-vue-lj-casa-5.md

 ## Current work

+- [x] show the stats for student groups overview
+- [x] Move the progress ring on config to cljConfigure not the sub components
+- [x] check the values for the stats

+    - [x] group status
+    - [x] discussion status
-- [ ] Move the root component widget to under the active tabs
+- [x] Move the root component widget to under the active tabs

     div#group_categories_tabs > div.ui-tabs-panel with aria-expanded=true

+    - [x] the event handler for the groupSet component needs to move the root component between different active tabs

+- [x] if on everyone page don't load the discussion topic data

+- [x] rename "configure" > "Overview" and "orchestrate" > "Participation"

-- [ ] think about how/when to get all the discussion information for a group set
+- [x] think about how/when to get all the discussion information for a group set

     First approach is to implement it within canvasApiData as a separate class/method/singleton, which can then be called from anywhere.
 Will start within the root component and evolve it from there. -- see [canvasApiData](#canvasapidata)